quimpm/quimpm/README.md

 ### Hi there 👋

-My name is Joaquim Picó Mora, currently I'm studing a Computer Engineering degree at Universitat de Lleida and working in Lleida.net as a Junior R&D Technician.
+My name is Joaquim Picó Mora, currently I'm studing a Computer Engineering degree at Universitat de Lleida.
 Feel free to poke around through my repos and also to give me some stars :star: :grin:

 - 🔭 I’m currently working on Software Development